Apoorva Sagodharargal (1989 film)

 Apoorva Sagodharargal was produced by Haasan under the production company Raaj Kamal Films International.
 The film was written by Panchu Arunachalam, while Haasan and Crazy Mohan wrote the screenplay and dialogues, respectively.
 B. Lenin and V. T. Vijayan handled editing, and P. C. Sriram served as cinematographer.
 The music for the film was composed by Ilaiyaraaja, with lyrics by Vaali.

 Apoorva Sagodharargal premiered at the International Film Festival of India.
-The film was theatrically released on 14 April 1989 and was a box office success, completing a 200-day run in theatres.
+The film was theatrically released on 14 April 1989 and was a major box office success, completing a 200-day run in theatres and becoming the highest grossing Tamil film at that time.
 It won the Filmfare Award for Best Film – Tamil, and two Tamil Nadu State Film Awards: Best Actor (Haasan) and Best Lyricist (Vaali).